 - Using paint, Tomoko made her room brighter.

-(Literally: Using paint, Tomoko did her room brightly.)
+(Literally: Using paint, Tomoko did her room more brightly.)

-なる is used instead of する when the person who causes the change is not clear, or unimportant.
-Let's check out another example:
+Pairing a く form adverb with the verb なる (to become) is used when the person who causes the change is not clear, or unimportant:

 - The kids have gotten bigger.